-Early stage – this stage is often missed due to the mildness and gradual nature of symptoms:
+Patients can often miss this early onset stage due to the mildness and gradual nature of symptoms:

 - Becoming lost in familiar places

-Middle stage – signs and symptoms become more pronounced and often noticeable:
+Signs and symptoms become more pronounced and often noticeable.

-- Becoming forgetful of recent events and people’s names
+- Gradually forgetting recent events and people’s names

-- Experiencing behavior changes, including wandering and repeated questioning
+- Experiencing behavior changes, including wandering and pacing up and down

 The patient’s medical and family history provides important information on the diagnosis.
-Often, doctors will consult with family members who may have noticed the symptoms of dementia.
+Often, doctors will consult with family members who may have noticed the symptoms.
 Physicians will first assess whether an underlying treatable condition is causing cognitive problems, such as abnormal thyroid function or a vitamin deficiency, most often through blood tests.

-If dementia is suspected, brain scans may confirm the diagnosis.
-Scans such as computed tomography (CT), magnetic resonance imaging (MRI), and positron emission tomography (PET) can identify strokes, tumors, and other problems that can cause symptoms.
+If a doctor suspects dementia, they may use brain scans to confirm the diagnosis.
+Scans such as computed tomography (CT), magnetic resonance imaging (MRI), and positron emission tomography (PET) can identify strokes, tumors, and risk factors.

-Some dementias, such as Alzheimer’s, are caused by known gene defects.
+Some dementias, such as inherited Alzheimer’s, are caused by known faulty gene defects.
 Genetic tests and speaking with a genetic counselor can help assess a person’s risk.
-Some at home tests for dementia include:
+Some at-home tests for dementia include:

 - GeneDx – wide variety of clinical genomic tests